Duneland School Corporation High Ability Program

 - Circulate information about professional development opportunities available to all educators

-- Share research-based articles and literature focusing on the characteristics of high ability students
+- Share research-based articles, videos, webinars and literature focusing on the characteristics of high ability students

-- The broad-based committee will annually review the aspects of the high ability program including identification and curriculum.
+- Meet annually to review the aspects of the high ability program including identification and curriculum.

-- When appropriate, the identification plan and the curriculum will be modified.
+- Modify the identification plan and the curriculum, when appropriate.

 - Evaluate the effectiveness of the high ability program.